stepski011/WineRecommender/README.md

 ```

 ## Authorization
+Documentation for entire project is available in repository as pdf file.
 All data was retrieved, gathered and processed within the project scope for educational purposes.
-Main data sources are vivino and Münster wine vendors.
 The system is developed for Data Integration module at Westfälische Wilhelms Universität, and deployed on local and virtual machines.